to 5pm; Tuesday 10am to 8pm; Wednesday 10am to 5pm; Thursday 10am to

 circulate for two weeks.
 Music CDs circulate for one week.
 Non-educational

-videos and DVDs circulate for three days/two nights.
+DVDs circulate for three days/two nights.
 All items are due

 back on the due date prior to the library closing.

-available in VHS and DVD format.
-VHS tapes are loaned (free) to patrons
+available in DVD format.
+DVD's are loaned

 to patrons 18 years or older for two (2) days.
 Overdue fines are $1.00